Greenside, Gauteng: History

 Greenside lies on land that once made up the Braamfontein Farm, one of many large farms that makes what is Johannesburg and its suburbs.
 The farm land was bought in 1886 by Lourens Geldenhuys for its mining rights as it was hoped that the Confidence Reef would extend into his farm but it did not.
 Land remained as a farm and by 1891 it was divided, along what is now Orange Road, between his son's Frans and Louw where the brothers had already built two farm houses.
 Louw Geldenhuys died in 1929 and his wife Emmarentia would begin to sell parts of the farm that became the surrounding suburbs, one of which became Greenside on 4 February 1931 and was surveyed by the Rand Mines Group.

 Greenside's name is considered to be Scottish in origin, and refers to the adjacent Parkview Golf Club.
 The golf course has its origins much earlier than the suburb, established in 1916 and modified again in 1930.
 Most of the roads in Greenside were named after golf courses or professional golfers.
 Leitch Road was named after the Scottish golfer Charlotte Cecilia Pitcairn Leitch.
 Quimet Street is named after the America golfer Francis Ouimet - how the confusion arose between the O and the Q is not known - suffice to say that it causes never-ending confusion as to the pronunciation of the street name (should it be pronounced in the French or American style), and for people seeking to locate the street.
 By 1940, Greenside Primary School had been established and Greenside High School would follow in January 1961.
 Pirates Club was based in the suburb from 1952 on land donated to the City of Johannesburg by the Sir Lionel Phillips Trust based inside the Sir Lionel Phillips Park, though the club originated elsewhere in 1888.

+During the apartheid era, it was classed as a "whites only" area under the terms of the Group Areas Act.
+Historically, it has been a centre for Johannesburg's Jewish community.
+In 1971, Jews made up 43.7% of residents.
+The suburb's Orthodox congregation, Greenside Shul, was consecrated in 1946.